hopsoft/turbo_boost-streams/README.md

 #         |- The JavaScript method to invoke (can use dot notation)
 ```

-> *NOTE:* The JavaScript method will be invoked on all matching elements when a `selector` is passed.
+> 💡The JavaScript method will be invoked on all matching elements when a `selector` is passed.

 ### Implementation Details

 The `turbo_stream.invoke` method creates a `turbo-stream` HTML element which wraps a JSON payload.
-When this element is inserted into the DOM, Turbo Streams executes the `invoke` action on the client which parses and executes the JSON payload.
+When this element enters the DOM, Turbo Streams executes the `invoke` action on the client with the JSON payload.

 ```ruby
 turbo_stream.invoke "console.log", args: ["Hello World!"]
 ```

+The code above emits this HTML markup.

 ```html
 <turbo-stream action="invoke" target="DOM">